-This language known as Luvenda, Venda or Tshivenda, originated from the Bantu language and is also related to Niger and Congo languages.
-Those that speak Venda are part of South Africa’s population, and it is one of the 11 official South African languages.
+Venda is also known as Luvenda or Tshivenda, and originated from the Bantu language.
+Interestingly, it is also related to Niger and Congo languages.
+It is one of the 11 official South African languages.

-Around 666 000 of Tshivenda speakers live in the Northern parts of South Africa’s Limpopo Province.
-Those that speak Tshivenda have a Royal Family and there are also traditions that relate to this.
+Well over 650 000 of Tshivenda speakers live in the northern parts of South Africa’s Limpopo Province.
+Those that speak Tshivenda have a royal family line, and adhere to strict traditions that relate to this connection.

-For example, if the son of a Venda family wants to become a Chief or a King, the son’s mother must be “legible”, and only this way will the son sit on the throne of his dearly departed Chief or King.
-Mothers are required to be part of the Royal Family and this will promise that children have royal blood.
+For example, if the son of a Venda family wants to become a chief or king, his mother must be eligible.
+If she is not, he stands no chance of reaching his goal.
+Mothers are required to be part of the royal family, and this ensures that children have royal blood.
 The Tshivenda culture allows a sister and a brother from different mothers to marry.
 This is another promise that only royal blood will take the throne.

 The people of Tshivenda are known for their great respect of women, who are treated well within the culture.
-Because of this, women are allowed to become Queens and Chiefs of their tribes.
-Followers show the Tshivenda women the same great respect, and in turn they show respect to their fellow males.
+Because of this, women are allowed to become queens and chiefs of their tribes.
+Followers show the Tshivenda women the same great respect that they would show to the men.

-Music is one of the most important activities in the life of a Tshivenda person.
-They have music for every major life event – worship, sadness, joy, work and sadness.
-Drum beats accompany most of their music, and exceptions are made for songs, and the songs are usually murmured.
+Music is one of the most important components of the life of a Tshivenda.
+They have music for every major life event – worship, sadness, joy, work and grieving.
+Drum beats accompany most of their music, and exceptions are made for songs, which are usually murmured.
 Drums are extremely important for the Tshivenda people, infusing their music with a strong sense of symbolism.
 The Tshivenda folk dance to the beat of the drums to symbolise the changes that they undergo through the courses of their lives, for example.